 Whatever occurs, whatever events happen, whatever thoughts or ideas come up, trust that these will be enough to navigate through life.

 Simply experience it all and keep a core motivation or wish to sense what feels like the best fit.
-Without prioritizing ourselves above or below others, look for what is best for all involved in any situation.
-Let what makes the most sense occur without exerting control or opposition.
+Without prioritizing ourselves above or below others, remain sensitive to what seems best for all involved in any situation.
+The moment something that feels like a wise fit arises, let it occur without hesitation if possible.

 Observe how these choices play out.
 Future choices will be informed by this curiosity.
 Learning will happen naturally, and natural intelligence will grow increasingly skilled at managing the experience of body, mind and the world.